gluwa/creditcoin/docs/dev-guide/src/getting-started/substrate-resources.md

 ## Helpful resources

-The official substrate documentation provides a good starting point, I would recommend (at a minimum) reading through all of the material in the [fundamentals section](https://docs.substrate.io/fundamentals/).
+The official substrate documentation provides a good starting point, I would recommend (at a minimum) reading through all of the material in the [Learn section](https://docs.substrate.io/learn/).

 That should give you a rough understanding of substrate's architecture, and how the pieces fit together.